-LGST 3999 Prior Learning in Legal Studies (1 - 12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in legal studies.
+LGST 3999 Prior Learning in Legal Studies (1-12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in legal studies.
 This course is repeatable up to 12 credits.

 LGST 4000 Legal Research and Trial Advocacy (3 credits) Students will learn legal research and writing skills, as well as the basics of case preparations, courtroom strategy and presentation, and legal argumentation.
 Library and Internet primary and secondary legal resources will be utilized, and legal memoranda and research skill exercises will be required.
 The students will create a trial notebook of their research and writing work, which they will then present in a mock trial/appellate setting.
-Prerequisite: one LGST course; and COMP 2000, 2010, or 2020.
+Prerequisites: LGST 2500 and COMP 2000, COMP 2010, or COMP 2020.

 LGST 4050 Civil and Political Liberties (3 credits) A survey of the philosophical basis and actual development of civil and political liberties in the United States.
 The course also examines the leading United States Supreme Court cases in the area.
-Prerequisite: HIST 3020.
+Prerequisites: LGST 2500 and HIST 3010.

-LGST 4260 Private Law (3 credits) This course examines, in depth, one or more areas of private law, such as contracts, torts, or corporations and considers them in the context of modern legal thought.
-The emphasis will be on 20th-century America.
-Prerequisite: HIST 3020.
+LGST 4260 Private Law (3 credits) This course examines, in depth, one or more areas of private law, such as contracts, torts, or corporations, and considers them in the context of modern legal thought.
+The emphasis will be on 20th century America.
+Prerequisites: LGST 2500 and COMP 2000, COMP 2010 or COMP 2020.

 LGST 4270 Judicial Politics and Process (3 credits) This class will examine both the formal and informal practices and rules that shape the American judicial system.
-Using a political science/legal anthropology approach, it will ask who uses the courts, why they use the courts and what they hope to achieve.
+Using a political science/legal anthropology approach, it will ask who uses the courts, why they use the courts, and what they hope to achieve.
 In doing so, it will seek to assess the effectiveness of American justice by analyzing such topics as the formal structures of the American judicial system and the judicial appointment, socialization, and the decision-making process.
-Prerequisite: HIST 3020.
+Prerequisite: LGST 2500 and COMP 2000, COMP 2010 or COMP 2020.

 LGST 4410 International Law (3 credits) An introduction to basic legal principles governing relations between nations.
 Topics include recognition of states, jurisdiction, human rights, treaties and agreements, law of the sea and claims against nations.
-Prerequisite: one LGST course; and COMP 2000, 2010, or 2020.
+Prerequisites: one LGST course; and COMP 2000, COMP 2010, or COMP 2020.

-LGST 4950 Internship in Legal Studies (1 - 12 credits) A 10-20 hour per week field or work experience for 16 weeks (or more) in the student's major area of study.
+LGST 4950 Internship in Legal Studies (1-12 credits) A 10-20 hour per week field or work experience for 16 weeks (or more) in the student's major area of study.
 Consult academic division for specific details and requirements.
-Prerequisite: cumulative GPA of 2.5 higher, completion of 60 or more credit hours, and permission of division director.
+Prerequisites: cumulative GPA of 2.5 higher, completion of 60 or more credit hours, and permission of division director.

-LGST 4990 Independent Study (1 - 3 credits) The student selects, and carries out independently, library and/or empirical research.
+LGST 4990 Independent Study in Legal Studies (1-3 credits) The student selects, and carries out independently, library and/or empirical research.
 Faculty supervision is provided on an individual basis.
 Prerequisites: one LGST course and written consent of instructor and division director.

-LITR
+LITR - Literature

-LITR 1999 Prior Learning in Literature (1 - 12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in literature.
+LITR 1999 Prior Learning in Literature (1-12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in literature.
 This course is repeatable up to 12 credits.